oVirt/ovirt-site/source/develop/release-management/features/network/sr-iov.md

 ## Summary

-This feature adds SR-IOV support to oVirt management system (which is currently available via a vdsm-hook [1](/develop/developer-guide/vdsm/hook/sriov.html) only).
+This feature adds SR-IOV support to oVirt management system (which is currently available via a [vdsm-hook](/develop/developer-guide/vdsm/hook/sriov.html) only).

 ## Owner